If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 2. Planting

-Also, give the seedlings about three weeks in a consistently warm space.
-This gives them a healthy start and helps ensure the danger of frost and cooler nighttime temperatures is over.
-Also, the roots are easily damaged, so handle them gently.
+Additionally, give the seedlings about three weeks in a consistently warm space.
+This will give them a healthy start and help ensure the danger of frost and cooler nighttime temperatures is over.

 If you’re growing cucumbers from seeds, drop 2 or 3 seeds about 1 inch deep into the soil, spacing them 2 to 3 feet apart in a row.
 However, plant the vining variety about 6 inches to 1 foot apart.
 These will also need a trellis for support.